COSC3020/detecting-cycles-ClaytonBrown4741/README.md

 ## Runtime Analysis

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+**PLEASE NOTE**:
+I've ran a few tests, and my code seems to be fully functional.
+I will add in the
+actual testing code and runtime analysis later.